 On the other hand, it is quite true that in exceptional cases, in very exceptional conditions, it is possible to have an individual or collective vision of the astral light, and even of inhabitants of the spiritual spheres.

 I remember reading in the newspapers of the incident to which you refer very clearly indeed.

-Student — May I ask a question?
-Some time ago you told us quite a good deal concerning the connection which exists between the messenger and the spiritual home of the race in Tibet.
+Student — Some time ago you told us quite a good deal concerning the connection which exists between the messenger and the spiritual home of the race in Tibet.
 Is there such a connection existing, or is it going to exist in the case of those who are sent from here?
 This is more or less a spiritual home for many of us.
 Is there anything similar in the two cases?